zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

   After the job succeeds, you will have all the network resources (VCN, load balancer, subnets, and so on) required to deploy the Oracle E-Business Suite Cloud Manager Compute instance.

-11. On the **Application Information** tab you will find the details related to the EBS Cloud Manager instance and Load balancer.
+11. On the **Application Information** tab you will find the details related to the EBS Cloud Manager Instance and Load Balancer.

   ![](./images/10.png " ")